Tim-aof/Comparative-Visualizations-of-Essays/README.md

 # Comparative-Visualizations-of-Essays
-Provide a more objective basis for evaluation of AES scored essays.
+The application provided in this repository aims for a more objective basis for evaluation of AES scored essays.
+This README will also be available in the folder after you pulled it.
+Simply follow the instructions in order to start the application.

 Thank you for your interest in this work!